-What you grasp not, is naught in sooth to you;

-What you count not, cannot you deem be true;

-What you weigh not, that hath for you no weight;
+What you grasp not, is naught in sooth to you; What you count not, cannot you deem be true; What you weigh not, that hath for you no weight;

 What you coin not, you're sure is counterfeit.

-Therewith our needs are not one whit the less
+EMPEROR.
+Therewith our needs are not one whit the less.

 What meanest thou with this thy Lent address?
 I'm tired of this eternal If and How.

 'Tis gold we lack; so good, procure it thou!
+MEPHIS.
 I'll furnish more, ay, more than all you ask.

 Though light it seem, not easy is the task.

-There lies the gold, but to procure it thence,

-That is the art: who knoweth to commence?

-Only consider, in those days of terror,

-When human floods swamp'd land and folk together,
+There lies the gold, but to procure it thence, That is the art: who knoweth to commence?
+Only consider, in those days of terror, When human floods swamp'd land and folk together,

-How every one, how great soe'er his fear,

-All that he treasur'd most, hid there or here;

-So was it 'neath the mighty Roman's sway,

-So on till yesterday, ay, till to-day:

-That all beneath the soil still buried lies-

-The soil is Cæsar's, his shall be the prize.
+How every one, how great soe'er his fear, All that he treasur'd most, hid there or here; So was it 'neath the mighty Roman's sway, So on till yesterday, ay, till to-day: That all beneath the soil still buried lies-The soil is Cæsar's, his shall be the prize.

-TREASURER.
+Treasurer.
 Now for a fool he speaketh not amiss;

 Our Cæsar's ancient right, in sooth, was this.
+Chancellor.
 Satan for you spreads golden snares; 'tis clear,

 Something not right or pious worketh here.

-STEWARD.
-To us at court if welcome gifts he bring, A little wrong is no such serious thing.
+Steward.
+To us at court if welcome gifts he bring,

+A little wrong is no such serious thing.
 FIELD-MARSHAL.
-Shrewd is the fool, he bids what all desire; The soldier, whence it comes, will not inquire.
-MEPHIS.
-You think yourselves, perchance, deceiv'd by me; Ask the Astrologer!
+Shrewd is the fool, he bids what all desire;

+The soldier, whence it comes, will not inquire.
+You think yourselves, perchance, MEPHIS. deceiv'd by me;

 This man is he!
-Circle round circle, hour and house, he knows.- Then tell us how the heavenly aspect shows.
+Ask the Astrologer!
+Circle round circle, hour and house, he knows.

+Then tell us how the heavenly aspect shows.

 (Murmur of the Crowd.)

 Two rascals-each to other known- Phantast and fool-so near the throne- The old old song,-now trite with age- The fool still prompts-while speaks the sage.
 ASTROLOGER.
-(Speaks, Mephistopheles prompts.)
-The sun himself is purest gold; for pay And favor serves the herald, Mercury; Dame Venus hath bewitch'd you from above, Early and late, she looks on you with love; Chaste Luna's humor varies hour by hour; Mars, though he strike not, threats you with his power; And Jupiter is still the fairest star; Saturn is great, small to the eye and far;
+(Speaks, MEPHISTOPHELES The sun himself is purest prompts.) gold; for pay

+And favor serves the herald, Mercury;

+Dame Venus hath bewitch'd you from above, Early and late, she looks on you with love; Chaste Luna's humor varies hour by hour; Mars, though he strike not, threats you with

-As metal him we slightly venerate, Little in worth, though ponderous in weight.
-Now when with Sol fair Luna doth unite, Silver with gold, cheerful the world and bright!
-Then easy 'tis to gain whate'er one seeks; Parks, gardens, palaces, and rosy cheeks; These things procures this highly learned man.
+his power;

+And Jupiter is still the fairest star;

+Saturn is great, small to the eye and far;

+As metal him we slightly venerate,

+Little in worth, though ponderous in weight.

+Now when with Sol fair Luna doth unite,

+Silver with gold, cheerful the world and bright!

+Then easy 'tis to gain whate'er one seeks;

+Parks, gardens, palaces, and rosy cheeks;

+These things procures this highly learned man.

 He can accomplish what none other can.

 EMPEROR.
-Double, methinks, his accents ring, And yet they no conviction bring.
-(Murmur.)
-Of what avail!-a worn-out tale- Calendery-and chemistry- I the false word-full oft have heard- And as of yore-we're hoax'd once more.
-MEPHIS.
-The grand discovery they misprize, As, in amaze, they stand around; One prates of gnomes and sorceries, Another of the sable hound.
-What matters it, though witlings rail,
+Double, methinks, his accents ring.

+And yet they no conviction bring.

+Of what avail!-a worn-out tale-